 In coordination with SSD, MPD's seven patrol districts take the lead in safeguarding students outside the schools, and provide support in combating truancy and ensuring the safe travel of students to and from school.
-Each district has two truancy officers assigned to enforce truancy violations during the school day.
-They visit areas where youth are known to hang out or follow tips from the public about "skip parties" or other incidents, and take these youth back to their assigned school.
+Each district has two truancy officers assigned to reduce truancy during the school day.
+They visit areas where youth are known to hang out or follow tips from the public about "skip parties" and take these youth back to their assigned school.
 The districts will also strategically deploy their truancy officers to areas where information suggests that youth are committing criminal activity while being truant from school.
-During the 2017-18 school year, MPD picked up youth for truancy violations more than 1,600 times.
+During the 2019/20 school year, MPD picked up youth for truancy violations more than 1,500 times.
 Truancy officers and SROs conduct outreach to students and parents as well as conduct home visits to chronic truants.

 With the start of the school year, each police district commander will adopt a school and visit the principal and students.
 District officers will provide visibility at various bus stops and Metro stations during after school hours and increased attention to traffic violations, including speeding in school zones and illegally passing school buses.
-In addition, MPD partners with the Office of Mayor Muriel Bowser to support volunteers deploying at ten Metro stations or corridors on the first Monday and Friday of the school year to support safe travels for the students and awareness in the community.
+In addition, MPD partners with District agencies to support volunteers deploying at ten Metro stations or corridors1 on the first Monday and Friday of the school year to support safe travels for the students and awareness in the community.

 The Special Liaison Branch (SLB) also plays an important role in supporting students.
-The SLB supports historically underserved communities, including the District's African, Asian, Deaf and Hard of Hearing, Latino, LGBT, and religious minority communities.
+The SLB supports historically underserved communities, including the District's African, Asian, Deaf and Hard of Hearing, Latino, LGBTQ, and religious minority communities.
 The SLB assists victims of crimes, including students and their families, and supports youth-oriented events in these communities.